sygmaprotocol/sygma-docs/docs/02-sygma-protocol/02-Tailored-Security/01-index.md

 ## Sygma's Verification Systems

-Sygma’s verification systems can be dynamically chosen by a routing gateway as a single or combined system.
-It has been architected to provide the most optionality in order to reach cross-chain consensus.
+Sygma’s verification systems can be manually selected by the user or dynamically chosen by the protocol.
+Manual selection of verification system offers users flexibility and choice in security based on their context.
+Verification systems may also be dynamically chosen by a routing gateway as either a single or combined system.
+It has been architected to provide optionalities in order to reach cross-chain consensus.
 Sygma’s MPC, Spectre, and Zipline balance degrees of trust minimization and can be combined to ensure the highest level of security.
+Below is a list of the verification systems available in the Sygma protocol:

 - [**Multi-party computation (MPC)**](../02-Tailored-Security/02-MPC/02-mpc.md): a distributed set of relayers leveraging MPC to attest to the validity of transactions on a source chain, which then transmits the corresponding signed attestation to the destination chain.